nori-dot-eco/contracts/contracts/README.md

 ### RemovalQueue

-The queueing mechanism used by the _Market_ contract to maintain an ordered list of _Removal_ tokens listed for sale on behalf of a given supplier.
+The queuing mechanism used by the _Market_ contract to maintain an ordered list of _Removal_ tokens listed for sale on behalf of a given supplier.

 ## Deprecated